xyzboxzone/power-clean-mats/README.md

 ![alt text](https://github.com/xyzboxzone/power-clean-mats/blob/master/power01.jpg)

-Be sure that materials are dulpicate name.
+Be sure that materials are duplicate name.

 How to Install: